-We assume that $\gamma$ percent of the EV owners are price sensitive and they select the lowest-priced charging hub with available capacity.
-However, if the price difference between two hubs is less than $\delta$ percent, then the EV owners select either with equal probability.
-On the other hand, EV owners balk and decide not to charge with probability $p_k$ if the price of the currently available cheaper hub is higher by $k$ percent than the cheapest hub.
-Price-insensitive EV owners $(1-\gamma)\%$ select any of the available hubs with equal probability.
+Let $\gamma$ percent of the EV owners are price sensitive and they select the lowest-priced charging hub with available capacity.
+However, if the price difference between two hubs is less than $\delta$ percent, then the EV owners are assumed to select either with equal probability.
+The EV owners balk (i.e., decide not to charge) with probability $p_k$ if the lowest price of the currently available hubs is significantly higher (i.e. price difference greater than $\delta\%$) than the cheapest hub at that time which is already full.
+Price-insensitive EV owners, $(1-\gamma)\%$, select any of the available hubs with equal probability.